RhailynJane/rural_alberta_health_connect_mobile/FIREBASE_IMPLEMENTATION_STATUS.md

 ## Summary

-Your Rural Alberta Health Connect app now has **Firebase Cloud Messaging (FCM)** fully integrated for reliable push notifications.
+Your Rural Alberta Health Connect app now has **Firebase Cloud Messaging (FCM)** fully integrated for Android push notifications using React Native Firebase.

 ### What Was Implemented